SDBurt/astro-portfolio/src/content/blog/multi-label-classification/index.md

 The code for this was inspired by this [notebook](https://github.com/rasbt/deeplearning-models/blob/master/pytorch-lightning_ipynb/transformer/distilbert-finetuning-ii.ipynb) by Sebastian Raschka [@rasbt](https://twitter.com/rasbt).
 It uses `Lightning` with `Pytorch`, and utilizes `Huggingface Transformers` to load the base model and tokenizer for `distilbert-base-uncased`

-## Gotchas
+## Notes

 The following sections talk a bit about some of the additional things you need to change in Sebastian's notebook to make this work.
-The code is not perfect, but it worked pretty well and got decent results with little to no pre-processing of the comments.
+The following code is not perfect, but it worked pretty well and got decent results with little to no pre-processing of the comments.

 ### Tokenizer